eduNEXT/drydock/README.rst

     When transitioning from maple to palm, it's important to be aware of potential errors referenced `here <#workaround-to-upgrade-from-maple-to-palm>`_.
 Consider your migration destination and adhere to the proposed solution provided.

-1. For Palma, it is necessary to update the version of `Drydock <https://github.com/eduNEXT/drydock>`_ to the latest version 16.x.x in the requirements.txt file of your environment, including:
+1. For Palm, it is necessary to update the version of `Drydock <https://github.com/eduNEXT/drydock>`_ to the latest version 16.x.x in the requirements.txt file of your environment, including:

     .. code:: bash